LucHermitte/vim-build-tools-wrapper/README.md

 It is also able to interface with [projects under CMake](doc/cmake.md).

 And, it provides an [airline](https://github.com/bling/vim-airline) extension that displays the current project name and compilation mode.
-This informations will also be displayed for the quickfix window.
+This information will also be displayed for the quickfix window.

 # Installation